 “While Reds dance on the graves of fallen comrades, the Freikorps march to defend Germany!”

 Armistice: November 11, 1918.
 World War 1 ends, but there is no peace in Germany.
-Proletarian revolution has erupted in Munich, and unemployed frontline soldiers volunteer as paramilitary Freikorps (Free Corps) mercenaries to save the Fatherland from the Soviet-backed Red menace.
+Proletarian revolution has erupted in Munich, and unemployed frontline soldiers volunteer as paramilitary Freikorps (Free Corps) groups to save the Fatherland from the Soviet-backed Red menace.
 The spirit of the German Frontkamaraden explodes across the screen as Hans Zöberlein’s Um das Menschenrecht (For the Rights of Mankind) reignites the turbulent era of Munich’s Soviet Republic and its reactionary, fiercely patriotic Freikorps foes.